 Dual Enrollment Grant

 The dual enrollment grant is one of the Tennessee Education Lottery Scholarships, and it provides grant funding for dual enrollment tuition and fees.
-The dual enrollment grant pays the full cost of tuition and fees for a student’s first two dual enrollment courses at a community college.
-Information on grant eligibility and participation requirements is available on the Tennessee Student Assistance Cooperation website.
+Information on course funding, grant eligibility and participation requirements is available on the Tennessee Student Assistance Corporation Dual Enrollment Grant Website.

 Resources for Students and Parents